biffbaff64/LughUtils/README.md

  - QuadTreeFloat
  - QuickSelect
  - Scaling
- - ScreenUtils
  - Selector
- - SingletonBase<T>
+ - SingletonBase
  - SortUtils
  - StringUtils
  - SystemArrayUtils
- - Timer
- - TimeUtils
+ - <b>TimeUtils</b>
+   - Helper functions for working with System.DateTime and System.TimeSpan.
  - TimSort

+ - <b>Collections</b>
- - Collections
+   - <b>ArrayList</b>
+     - A resizable, ordered or unordered array of objects.
+If unordered, this class avoids
+     - a memory copy when removing elements (the last element is moved to the removed
-   - ArrayList
+     - element's position).
    - ArrayListEnumerator
    - ByteArray
    - DelayedRemovalList